dev-power-up/launcher/docs/README.md

     ```ln -s quickcenter-launcher pc-runServer```

-3. Launch the alias/symlink from the command prompt/terminal:
+3. Launch the alias/symlink from the command prompt/terminal in any location:

     **Windows**